Kaaz/DiscordBot/readme.md

 3. Collect dependencies

     `cd` into the directory that git just created (should be called `DiscordBot`).<br>
-    Then type `mvn install`.
-This might take some time so be patient :)
+    Then type `gradle install`.

 4. Build

-    Type `mvn clean process-resources compile assembly:single` in the `DiscordBot` folder.
+    Type `mvn fatJar` in the `DiscordBot` folder.
-    In the target map there should be a file called `Discordbot-VERSION_full.jar` (where version is the latest version number).
+    In the build/libs/ folder there should be a file called `Emily-all-{VERSION}.jar` (where version is the latest version number).
     Move this file over to a location wherever you want to start the bot from.

 5. Run